First Baptist Church (Bakersfield, California)

-The First Baptist Church, also known as the Bell Towers, is a historic church complex built in 1931 in Bakersfield, California and presently used as an office building.
+The First Baptist Church, also known as the Bell Towers, is a historic church complex built in 1931 in Bakersfield, California.
+The church moved to a new campus in 1977 and the building presently used as an office building.
 The structure was placed on the National Register of Historic Places (NRHP) on January 2, 1979.

 Structure

 Constructed in 1931, the structure was built of reinforced concrete, with the outside finish, simulating brick, created by a poured cast.
 Red, Spanish tile shingles cover the roof.
 A prominent, 70 foot (21 meter) bell tower stands in the center of the south facade, forming part of what was the vestibule and narthex of the church.
 The south side of the church also features large white oak doors with decorative arches above them.
 Blind arches and mullions rise to the roof level, giving the structure its Romanesque character.
 A single story arcade joins the wings of the building and surrounds a landscaped courtyard.

 The southwest side of the complex is the original fellowship hall, built in a Mission Revival style.
 The structure is characterized by lofty arched windows on its west side; on its south side is a large arched window, originally a door, flanked by smaller arched windows.
 The old fellowship hall and church are connected by a two-story connecting building that continues the overall Mission Revival appearance.